 During the year ended March 31, 2018, the Government of India had provided one time option to elect higher number of annual instalments prospectively (upto a maximum of 16 instalments) towards the repayment of spectrum liability vis-a-vis earlier allowed 10 instalments.
 Accordingly, Bharti Airtel Limited had then exercised the option to increase the remaining number of instalments by 6 annual instalments, for all its existing deferred payment liabilities.
 Further, during the year ended March 31, 2020, the Government of India deferred the payment of the annual instalments due for year 2020-21 and 2021-22 and revised the remaining instalment amount.
-The revised instalment payment to be paid, without any increase in the existing time period specified for making the instalment payment.
+The revised instalments amount are based on deferred instalment amount are to be equally spread over the remaining instalment to be paid, without any increase in the existing time period specified for making the instalment payment.